bearror/medication-definition/README.md

 4. Wire up the CDS Hooks feedback endpoint, and figure out all the housekeeping (e.g. observability) for running these on a serverless platform. _(Remember to include the necessary regulatory disclaimers...)_
+5. Oh yeah, and since Deno Deploy supports WASM, this'll be a good chance to finally bite the bullet and get started with Rust.
+This might have to wait until I get to clinical reasoning, though, since FHIRPath and ELM execution are actually valuable targets.
+Same goes for supporting SDC operations.

 ---